CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 For panoramic shots, it’s important to adjust the camera settings.
 Set the focus of the lens to infinity for sharp and clear images.

-You may also like: Why do streamers use DSLR
+You may also like: How much does a DSLR camera weight

 Adjust the aperture setting to capture enough detail.
 If there’s even exposure, use higher values like f/8 or lower values like f/2.8 depending on the lighting.